Dictablanda of Dámaso Berenguer

-The Dictablanda of Dámaso Berenguer, or Dámaso Berenguer's dictatorship (dictablanda meaning "soft dictatorship" as opposed to dictadura, which means "hard dictatorship") was the final period of the Spanish Restoration and of King Alfonso XIII’s reign.
+The Dictablanda of Dámaso Berenguer (dictablanda being a pun meaning "soft dictatorship") was the final period of the Spanish Restoration and of King Alfonso XIII’s reign.
 This period saw two different governments: Dámaso Berenguer’s government, formed in January 1930 with the goal of reestablishing “constitutional normalcy” following Primo de Rivera’s dictatorship, and President Juan Bautista Aznar’s government, formed a year later.
 The latter paved the way to the proclamation of the Second Spanish Republic.

 The term dictablanda was used by the press to refer to the ambivalence of Berenguer’s government, which neither continued the model of the former dictatorship nor did it fully reestablish the 1876 Constitution.

 The Berenguer error

 Alfonso XIII named General Dámaso Berenguer president on 28 January 1930, with the goal of returning the country to “constitutional normalcy”.
 However, historians have pointed out the impossibility of achieving this by attempting to transition towards a liberal regime by simply reestablishing the political order that existed before the 1923 coup and not considering the link between the Crown and Primo de Rivera’s dictatorship.
 Nonetheless, this mistake was made by the King and his government by trying to bring Spain back to the 1876 Constitution despite it having been abolished for six years.
 Since 1923, Alfonso XIII had been a king without a Constitution.
 During that time, his rule was legitimized not by a written document, but by a coup d’état allowed by the King.
 The Monarchy had become associated with the dictatorship, and it now attempted to survive when the dictatorship had ceased to exist.

 Republican politicians and “monarchists without a King”, as well as numerous jurists, dismissed the return to “constitutional normalcy” as impossible.
 On 12 October 1930, jurist Mariano Gómez would write: “Spain lives without a Constitution”.
 According to Gómez, Primo de Rivera’s dictatorship initiated a constituent process that could only be concluded with a return to normalcy through “a constituent government, constituent elections presided by a neutral power that wasn’t a belligerent in the conflict created by the dictatorship, a system of freedoms and guarantees for citizens and courts wielding supreme authority to create the new common legality”.